fabric/fabric/sites/docs/concepts/configuration.rst

     (where we view the config as a dictionary structure) requires additional work.

+..
+TODO:
-TK: honor ProxyJump's comma-separated variant, which should translate to (reverse-ordered) nested Connection-style gateways.
+    honor ProxyJump's comma-separated variant, which should translate to (reverse-ordered) nested Connection-style gateways.

 Authentication
 ~~~~~~~~~~~~~~